 - Aspect D.

 The magic trick for an acceptable academic thesis?
-Just say: “this paper is gonna address ______.”
+Just say: “this paper will address ______.”

-X is a thing, this paper will describe X thing, explain how it works, and then address aspects A, B, C, and D.
+X is a thing, this paper will describe X, explain how X works, and then address aspects A, B, C, and D.